Helping Audiences Pass Through a Breaking Point

 SHORT BIO:

-Karen Eddington is a 20-year identity researcher and is the author of Understanding Self-Worth, who learned proven methods to combat stress by listening to people like you.
-From rural Utah, Karen shares stress management skills with a focus on how to be strong under pressure.
+Karen Eddington is a 20-year researcher on The Under Pressure Project and is the author of Understanding Self-Worth.
+She learned proven methods to combat stress by listening to people like you.
+Featured on ESPN for helping student athletes develop leadership skills, Karen now works to bring these performance skills to organizations.
+From rural Utah, Karen shares stress management and resilience tools with a focus on how to be strong under pressure.

 “I believe people matter–that life can be better with the right tools!”